mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 All of these begin with a keyword which is one of `const`, `var`, `type`, or `func`.
 These declarations can appear in any order.
-Only these can appear outside of functions.
+These are the only statements that can appear outside of functions.
 This precludes use of the `:=` operator and non-declaration statements, like `if` and `for`, outside of functions.

 Package-level names that start uppercase are "exported".
-This means that other packages that import their package can access them.
+This means that other packages that import the package can access them.

-Types follow variables and parameters, separated by a space.
+Types follow variable and parameter names, separated by a space.
 For example, `var score int8`.

 Semicolons are not required, but can be used to place multiple statements on the same line.
+However, the `gofmt` code formatting tool will place each statement on a separate line and remove semicolons.

 In some languages `string[]` is an array of strings.
 In a GraphQL schema, this would be written as `[string]`.
 But Go chooses a third option, `[]string` which was inspired by Algol 68.

-## Package Initialization
+### Package Initialization

 Initialization of package-level variables that require logic, not just literal values or results of function calls,